 Q. What should I submit in my portfolio?

-For application for the Autumn Term 2022, we require you to completed an online application form , and submit a digital portfolio by the 12pm (midday) deadline on 23rd June 2022.
+For application for the Autumn Term 2022, we require you to complete an online application form and submit a digital portfolio.

 Your digital portfolio must consist of 15 images that illustrate your creative or artistic work:

 - 5 Drawings - done in dry media, ink or watercolour